 In Singapore and the United States today, 90% of all surgeries to remove the entire gland in prostate cancer are now performed using the da Vinci robot.
 However, its use for benign prostatic obstruction has been fairly limited to patients with very large prostates >100ml, where open simple prostatectomy had previously been the standard treatment approach5.
 In robotic-assisted simple prostatectomy, the centrally enlarged portion of prostate gland is surgically removed by making an incision in the bladder through small incisions in the abdomen.
 The high cost of this procedure and prolonged catheter time required for the bladder incision to heal, makes this novel approach unlikely to become popular with patients when other technologies described above are now able to deliver superior clinical outcomes at a lower cost.

 In 2015, advances in laser and transurethral endoscopic technologies have made surgery for benign prostate obstruction a very safe undertaking.
-Previously feared complications of massive bleeding, bladder perforation and urinary incontinence from prostate surgery have become uncommon.
-High-risk patients with large glands >80ml, on anticoagulants or those with high cardiovascular risk, may now be treated safely using the GreenLight™ laser vaporization technique without need for them to stop their anticoagulants.
-In this age of endoscopes, lasers and robots, patients have little to fear should they need to undergo surgery to unblock their enlarged prostates, and can look forward to a much better quality of life once they have made the decision to proceed.
+Previously feared complications of massive bleeding, bladder perforation and urinary incontinence from prostate surgery are uncommon now.
+High-risk patients with large glands >80ml, on anticoagulants or those with high cardiovascular risk, may now be treated safely using the GreenLight™ laser vaporization technique without the need for them to stop their anticoagulants.
+In this age of endoscopes, lasers, and robots, patients have little to fear should they need to undergo surgery to unblock their enlarged prostates and can look forward to a much better quality of life once they have decided to proceed.

 For further enquiries or to make an appointment, please click here